Pupil Online Safety Rules

-2. Be nice to people online, like you would in the playground
+* I will be nice to people online and treat them like I would in the playground or classroom

 More links to support you in keeping your child safe on the internet: